Alibaba spent $161 million fighting fakes since 2013

-BEIJING China's Alibaba Group Holding Ltd, the world's largest e-commerce company, spent over 1 billion yuan ($160.7 million) combating fake goods and for improving customer protection from the beginning of 2013 to the end of November, the firm said Tuesday.
+BEIJING China's Alibaba Group Holding Ltd, the world's largest e-commerce company, spent over 1 billion yuan (103.06 million pounds) combating fake goods and for improving customer protection from the beginning of 2013 to the end of November, the firm said Tuesday.

 "From Alibaba Group's perspective, we bear a serious responsibility in this fight against counterfeits," said Alibaba Chief Executive Jonathan Lu in a statement.